Superintendent Nylajean R. McDaniel

-These innovations aren’t about accolades.
-We have an obligation – all of us – to support every student in our schools and help them find their best path in life.
+We have an obligation to reach our vision of P.A.S.S.A.G.E.
+Preparing All Students for Success in A Global Economy.
 For a large number of our students, if it doesn't happen in school, it's not going to happen.
-We aspire to be a magnet school district for families to remain in the community or come to the community.
-Our schools must be beacons for the community.
+We aspire to be a magnet school district to retain the families we have and to attract new families to our community.

-Second, we must use focused professional development to build the capacity of the professional staff for literacy intervention, Pathway curriculum development, understanding of the new Ohio Common Core standards, and the application of the continuous improvement process to all facets of instruction.
+We will continue to provide our teachers with focused professional development to build the capacity of the professional staff for literacy intervention, Pathway curriculum development, implementation of the new Ohio Common Core standards, and the application of the Ohio Improvement Process to all facets of instruction.

 We are confident in our ability to accomplish these tasks and build on the traditions that have been established.
 Those traditions are really about the students who grow and thrive in our schools and march out into the world prepared to make a real difference in their communities.
 We will continue to uphold the CH-UH tradition, and I thank you for your continued support of this district, our communities, and our students.